anee-helsinki/LoveAndGenre/README.md

 <b>Networks and figures/</b> contains the networks and figures produced during our research.

+<b>Oracc data</b> contains the raw data extracted from the Oracc texts.

 <b>PMI and fastText results/</b> contains the results produced with PMI and fastText.

 <b>Texts/</b> contains the texts used for producing results with PMI and fastText.